 If multiple shipments are received, ensure that the detectors and instruments are not interchanged.
-Each instrument is calibrated to specific detectors, and are therefore, not interchangeable.
+Each instrument is calibrated to a specific detector(s), and is therefore, not interchangeable.

 To return an instrument for repair or calibration, provide sufficient packing material to prevent damage during shipment.
-Also, provide appropriate warning labels to ensure careful handling.
+Also provide appropriate warning labels to ensure careful handling.
 Include detector(s) and related cable(s) for calibration.

-Every instrument must be accompanied by an Instrument Return Form, which can be downloaded from the Ludlum website at www.ludlums.com.
+Every returned instrument must be accompanied by an Instrument Return Form, which can be downloaded from the Ludlum website at www.ludlums.com.
 Find the form by clicking the "Support" tab and selecting "Repair and Calibration" from the drop-down menu.
 Then choose the appropriate Repair and Calibration division where you will find a link to the form.